domosute/FreePBX-Memo/FreePBX16-Asterisk18-RockyLinux9.md

 ## 0 Preface

-Production PBX server is based on CentOS 8 and EOL is already reached (December 31, 2021)
 This document is the log to denote the software migration process to Rocky Linux 9 based environment.

 ### 0.1 Server Environment